rperry99/Tab_Title_Change_Demo/readme.md

 ## How it works

 I am using `document.addEventListener` with `visibilityChange`.
-When the tab's visibility changes and is set to hidden (i.e. the customer keeps the tab open, but just goes to a new tab in general), then a new message will replace the current page's title.
+When the tab's visibility changes and is set to "hidden" (i.e. the customer keeps the tab open, but just goes to a new tab in general), then a new message will replace the current page's title.

 This new title will swap back and forth with the original title every X milliseconds, adjustable with a variable.